Description

 The “Stories to Short Chapters” guide is enough material for a full school year.
 This program pulls together several great resources.
 This guide schedules: four highly interactive write-in readers, handwriting practice, spelling, phonics worksheets, creative narration, spelling activities and games, phonics activities and games, simple vocabulary, language activities, and making a dictionary using the resource, “Words I Use When I Write,” from words they encounter throughout the year.

 The guide offers an abundance of weekly teaching notes, helps, and instructions on how-to-use the materials in this guide and so on.
 Blank lined handwriting originals can be copied for student who need more practice than the handwriting scheduled using the “Pine Hollow Handwriting Set.”
 As weekly games are scheduled every week their instructions and other helpful lists and information is include.
 Language skills worksheets are also included to help teach important skills, sentence punctuation, and some basic grammar.
 Answer for the language skills worksheets and the four write-in readers are also included as part of this guide.
-NOTE: This resource is printed in black and white.
-The ebook version of this resource will be in color or contain color pages.

 Great Scheduled Interactive Write-In Readers!